ppolo23/IoBuilders/Prueba Tecnica/README.md

 Apart for those functions, I developed the method `deposit`, wich is in charge of providing the users Ether so that they can perform blockchain operations.
 As i worked with a local testnet wich creates a number  of accounts with eth, I chose one of them be act as a facuted (as some other testnets do).

+In addition, I created a dockerized PostgreSql database for storing user information (see Docker folder).

 ### Requests

 Those are the requests accepted by the system: